shiimaxx/glch/README.md

 ## GitLab Token

-Setting your GitLab Token.
+Please set your GitLab Token when using in a private project.
 You can get GitLab Token from [this page](https://gitlab.com/profile/personal_access_tokens).

 ```
 $ export GITLAB_TOKEN=...